 In December 2021, the Company entered into an At-the-Market ("ATM") Sales Agreement (the "Sales Agreement") with BTIG, LLC ("BTIG") under which it may offer and sell its common stock having aggregate sales proceeds of up to \$100.0 million from time to time through BTIG as its sales agent.
 BTIG will use commercially reasonable efforts to sell the Company's common stock from time to time, based upon instructions from the Company (including any price, time or size limits or other customary parameters or conditions the Company may impose).
 The Company will pay BTIG a commission of up to 3% of the gross sales proceeds of any common stock sold through BTIG under the Sales Agreement.
 The Company is not obligated to make any sales of common stock under the Sales Agreement.
-No

-During the three and six months ended June 30, 2023, the Company issued and sold 0.9 million shares of the Company's its common stock have been offered or under the Sales Agreement.
-The shares were sold at a weighted-average price of \$2.12 per share.
-The Company received \$1.9 million in proceeds, net of commissions.
-As of June 30, 2023, up to \$98.1 million in aggregate sales of common stock remained available for sale under the Sales Agreement.
+During the three and nine months ended September 30, 2023, the Company issued and sold 0.4 million shares of its common stock at a weighted-average price of \$1.72 per share, and 1.3 million shares of its common stock at a weighted-average price of \$1.99 per share, respectively, under the Sales Agreement.
+During the three and nine months ended September 30, 2023, the Company received \$0.7 million and \$2.6 million in proceeds, net of commissions, respectively.
+As of September 30, 2023, up to \$97.3 million in aggregate sales of common stock remained available for sale under the Sales Agreement.
+10